influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/backup_and_restore.md

 ## Overview

-Starting in version 1.5, the InfluxDB OSS `backup` utility provides:
+The InfluxDB OSS `backup` utility provides:

 * Option to run backup and restore functions on online (live) databases.
 * Backup and restore functions for single or multiple databases, along with optional timestamp filtering.